shannongross/shannongross.github.io/_posts/2019-08-23-probability-distributions.md

 ## Two classes of probability distributions
 1. **Discrete probability distributions**.
 Also known as *probability mass functions*, this distribution class is used for variables that can assume a discrete number of values.
 Discrete numbers are finite and "whole" in the sense that they do not accept in-between values.
 For instance, if you are counting the number of patients a doctor sees per hour, that is a discrete value because she might see 11 or 12 patients, but nothing in between.
-With this type of distribution, each potential carries a particular probability value of it occurring.
-The sum of all probabilities must equal 1.
-Examples of popular discrete distributions that consistently appear are: Binary, Poisson, and Categorical.
+With this type of distribution, each potential carries a particular probability value of it occurring (the sum of all probabilities must add up to 1).
+The Poisson and Binary distributions are examples of popular discrete distributions that often appear.

 2. **Continuous probability functions**.